– Satyakam Ray

 Suggestions/Tips to enter the Zone.

-To start unleashing the creative juice wildly, here goes some of the proven and new innovative techniques to enter the mysterious bliss of the Creative Zone.
+To start unleashing the creative juice wildly, here go some of the proven and new innovative techniques to enter the mysterious bliss of the Creative Zone.

 - Listening to a favorite song track/album/artist